-Your friends at the Acts 8 Movement are glad to offer the Episcopal Church a customizable video for congregations to promote their Christmas Eve and Christmas Day worship.
+Your friends at the Acts 8 Movement are glad to offer the Episcopal Church a video for congregations to promote their church as kids start heading back to school.
 The video above is our gift to you.
-You may post it as is, or with some basic video editing skills, you can download a high resolution video to upload to your congregationâ€™s Facebook page.
+You may post it as is, or you can download a high resolution video to upload to your congregationâ€™s Facebook page.

 The Acts 8 Movement

 A Note About Permissions

 You may use this video without concern for copyright infringement or incurring any fees for this usage.Â We created this video using original video recorded for this project together with clips purchased from videoblock.com and are using them within that licensing agreement.
 Everyone participatingÂ donated their time and work product to the project, and the parents of the two children whose voices are in the video approve of their taking part in the project.